vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 ## Reliability and positive affect

-Reliability and positive affect refer to a cluster of related ideas:
+Reliability and positive affect, as I'm using the terms, refer to a cluster of related ideas:

 * People feel like if they give you a task, they "don't have to worry about it" any more.
 You'll do the best that can reasonably be done,